serkanalgur/woocommerce-custom-order-export/README.md

 **Changed**
 - Taxonomy-based custom code mappings now prefer terms assigned to the variation (if the exported item is a variation) and fall back to the parent product if none are present.
 This makes per-variation attributes (e.g., `pa_gramaj`) export the correct variation value (like "50g").

-### 1.7.0 - 2025-11-29

-**Changed**
-- Taxonomy handling extended: Added a final fallback to read attribute strings from `$product->get_attribute($taxonomy)` when no taxonomy terms are found on the variation or parent product.
-This ensures attribute values stored directly on variations export correctly.

 ### 1.5.0 - 2025-11-16